devcontainers/spec/proposals/devcontainer-features-distribution.md

 ## Distribution

 There are several supported ways to distribute features.
+Distribution is handled by the implementing packaging tool.

-With appropriate authentication a user references a distributed feature in a `devcontainer.json` as defined in ['referencing a feature'](./devcontainer-features.md#Referencing-a-feature).
+A user references a distributed feature in a `devcontainer.json` as defined in ['referencing a feature'](./devcontainer-features.md#Referencing-a-feature).

 ### OCI Registry